 But, Twitter can be tricky.
 You only get 140-characters and there is no edit button anywhere, which means your one mistake could reach millions in a second.
-That’s why it is important to play smart.
+That’s why it is important to play smart and learn the most effective strategies for leveraging on Twitter for business.

 Another way is to post tactical content.
 To help increase your brand’s reach on Twitter, we have researched and curated some of the most successful Twitter case studies.